Preparing for the Semester

 - Software (see Central IT’s list of software available for download)

-Upon submission of your request, UTC Library will reach out by phone and/or email to better understand the nature of your needs.
+Upon submission of your request, UTC Library may reach out by phone and/or email to better understand your needs.
 Please be aware that all equipment is in limited supply and we will do the best we can to meet all requests.

 In the event of a shelter-in-place mandate occurring for Hamilton County during the fall semester, we will update this form as necessary.
 The most up-to-date information about UTC's response to the Coronavirus is available at utc.edu/coronavirus.